Hooked Fisherman

 No sheath included (buy separately)

-Dexter-Russell makes knives for commercial fish processors and the quality shows.
-The 8-inch narrow blade is flexible enough for filleting but has more spine than budget options — you can lean on it when cutting through rib bones on larger fish.
-Upgrade pick for anglers who fillet regularly.
+Dexter-Russell makes knives for commercial fish processors, and the quality shows.
+The 8-inch narrow blade flexes enough for filleting but carries more spine than budget options, so it holds up when cutting through rib bones on larger fish.
+Anglers who fillet weekly tend to name this as their upgrade pick.

 Kershaw Clearwater 9" Fillet Knife